Pinkilla/instagramget/README.md

     lastinstagram.sh <account>

 Obtain last instagram image from an account.
-De best way to use this script is with *cron*.
-Just add to your crontab file this line:
+The best way to use this script is with *cron*.
+Just make sure the script is executabe and add to your crontab file this line:

     $ crontab -e
-    0 * * * * /elsewhere/lastinstagram.sh
+    0 * * * * (cd /elsewhere; ./lastinstagram.sh)

 ## Dependencies